bfansports/CloudTranscode/README.md

 Then follow the instructions here: https://sportarchive.hackpad.com/Cloud-Transcode-Installation-Deployment-8zAu2d03Zxr

 # Using the stack
-Clients using the transcoding stack need to use the ComSDK to send new jobs and receive updates from the stack.
+Clients using the transcoding stack need to use the CloudTranscodeComSDK specially concived to communicate with the stack.
+With it you can send new jobs and receive updates from the stack.
 Available here: https://github.com/sportarchive/CloudTranscodeComSDK

-It allows the clients and the stack to easily communicate with eachother over AWS SQS.

 # FFMpeg performance benchmark on Amazon EC2
 Download the spreadsheet to compare the different Amazon EC2 instances cost and performances: